pol-sb/cognitive-episode/README.md

 ![banner](/media/1584720165603.jpg)

-The files on this repo are scripts made for my TFG project in an attempt to simplify calculations:
+The files on this repositorie are scripts made for my TFG project in an attempt to simplify calculations:

 - **aminas_alejandro** contains a python script which can read .xyz files corresponding to cyclic enamines, find the coordinates of the enamine nitrogen and its sorrounding three C atoms and then find the plane between the 3 atoms and its distance to the N atom.